 “A space for creative expression” Ishant Mithrani’s quest to create the Narratives Club

 Ambitious, motivated, excellent at time management, passionate about business, and excited about creating opportunities for other students to express themselves, Ishant Mithrani goes above and beyond just attending classes here at Fraser Valley India.
-Ishant in 2nd year of his Bachelor of Business Administration and is on the path to starting his future career in business.
+Ishant is in the 2nd year of his Business Administration program and is on the path to starting his future career in business.
 Ishant was the marketing manager of the Student Company Program 2019; he has started his own stationery company; is the founder and president of the Narrative Club, and volunteers for the Rotaract Club, TedX and Model United Nations Conference.
 Ishant still finds time to do all this while being a student on the road to go to Canada.

 Ishant possesses skills that are crucial to all business students: to see where there is a need and fill it.
 Ishant noticed that Fraser Valley India lacked a platform for students to be able to express themselves and present their art in their native language.
 As a member of the Toastmasters club, Ishant observed that while that particular club developed student’s speaking skills, it did not give them much room for creativity.
 So Ishant and his friend Aditya Setya proposed their plan to the Student Life department, and the Narrative Club formed in September 2019.